Skip to content

 Take an HVAC certification program

-Before working as an HVAC technician, you need HVAC certification from an accredited school or program.
+Before working as an HVAC technician, you need certification from an accredited school or program.
+Most areas only require you to have a high school diploma before enrolling.

-Although optional, a certificate from organizations like North American Technician Excellence or HVAC Excellence can give you an extra qualification and make your clients more confident in your skills.
+Optional certificates from organizations like North American Technician Excellence (NATE) or HVAC Excellence can also give you extra qualifications and make clients more confident in your skills.

 Become a licensed HVAC contractor